Hunter-Frying Pan Wilderness - White River

 About 65 miles of trail leave from 11 trailheads and climb up drainages into the Williams Mountains.
 The Lost Man Trail up Lost Man Creek crosses South Fork Pass and continues down the South Fork of the Fryingpan River (about 10 miles distance), providing access to the heart of the area.
 Many opportunities for solitude exist here.

-Protect this special place for the future by always using Leave No Trace techniques and following all special Wilderness restrictions including:
+Protect this special place by using Leave No Trace techniques and following all regulations:

-Camp – Wilderness appropriate campsites are previously impacted sites, not visible from trails, lake shores or streams.
+Camp – Choose previously impacted sites, not visible from trails, lake shores or streams.

-Fires – With the high volume of visitors in popular areas no appropriate firewood is available.
-Please refrain from having campfires especially near tree-line, trails, lakes or streams.
+Fires – No appropriate firewood is available.
+Please refrain from having campfires near tree-line, trails, lakes or streams.

 At a Glance